maester365/maester/website/docs/installation.md

 Invoke-Maester
 ```

+## Invoke-Maester

+To learn more about the `Invoke-Maester` cmdlet including how to filter tests, and customize the run of the Pester Configuration see the [Invoke-Maester](/docs/commands/invoke-maester) documentation.

 ## Optional modules and permissions

 Maester includes optional [CISA](tests/cisa/) tests that require additional permissions and modules to run.
 These optional tests are skipped if the modules are not installed or there is no active connection.